Adios-official/SMSV2_TF_GCP/README.md

-# Multi-Deployment Customer Edge (CE) Solutionson GCP - Brown Field Deployments
+# Multi-Deployment Customer Edge (CE) Solutions on GCP - Brown Field Deployments

 This repository contains multiple Terraform configurations to deploy **Customer Edge (CE)** instances in Google Cloud, each designed to cater to different use cases.
 The configurations are organized into three distinct folders based on the deployment method, which are as follows: